LMM095/di-workshop-02-variables-datatypes-decisions/README.md

 Open up the browser console again (right click -> inspect element -> console) and see what happens. **Why?**
+The position of the rectangle continuously changes it's position by

 Add this line at the top of your program.
 Add your name!